FluffyThePenguin/RSGBot_Archive/readMe.md

         }
     }
     ```
-    - A feature taps into the stream of comments and submissions retrieve by polling and reacts to each appropriately.
-      `onComment` and `onSubmission` fire when a comment or a submission is posted respectively.
-    - Certain features may be proactive rather than reactive, e.g. a feature that creates a meme competition thread once a week.
-Such features can implement just `IFeature` and set timeouts in the member it exposes, `onInit`.
+    - It implements `ICommentFeature.onComment` and `ISubmissionFeature.onSubmission` to react to new comments and submissions.
+    - It does nothing in `IFeature.onInit`.
+Other features might use this method to register proactive events, e.g. logic to create a meme competition thread at the same time every week.
     - `_snoowrap` is the Reddit API wrapper. [snoowrap repository](https://github.com/not-an-aardvark/snoowrap).
 2. Create a new git branch: `git checkout -b add_<feature_name>`.
 3. Add a new folder under src/features or copy the `src/features/exampleFeature` folder.